 It was sort of a "Where did he go wrong and what should he do now?" theme addressed by three fine writers - Walter Isaacson, Peggy Noonan and Robert Caro.

-Mr. Caro's own ideological bent came beaming through today when he asserted, "If Obama backs away from healthcare, he will have lost his ideals."
+Mr. Caro asserted, "If Obama backs away from healthcare, he will have lost his ideals."

 On a personal note, I am a huge fan of Mr. Caro's work on LBJ.
 (I wish he'd complete his book on the final years of Johnson's life soon.)
 However, some might take exception with his reference today, to the "fifty million" Americans without health insurance, for two reasons.